 - lemon juice, parmesan cheese, red pepper flakes, for serving (optional)

 - In a large pot, cook pasta according to package directions.

 - When pasta is done, drain, and reserve 1/2 cup of the starchy cooking liquid.

-- Return pot to stove and over LOW heat, stir in pesto and reserved pasta water.
+- Return pot to stove with cooked pasta and over LOW heat, stir in pesto and reserved pasta water.
 Add in pasta water a few tablespoons at a time, stir and check the consistency.
 You don't want it too watery, you just want enough water to help incorporate the pesto.
 Usually about 1/4 cup does the trick.